dewamsa/EfficientFeedbackNetwork/README.md

 # Efficient Feedback Network

-This repository is the official implementation of our paper titled 'Efficient Multi-stage Feedback Attention for Diverse Lesion Segmentation in Cancer Imaging,' currently under review for the Computerized Medical Imaging and Graphics journal.
+This repository is the official implementation of our paper titled 'Efficient Multi-stage Feedback Attention for Diverse Lesion Segmentation in Cancer Imaging,' has been published on the Computerized Medical Imaging and Graphics journal.

 ## Requirements
 Install the libraries below to use the model.